Increasing opportunity for Black students and reducing the racial and gender gaps in STEM fields

 - Show readiness and commitment to pursuing a STEM-related degree

-- Be a currently enrolled college student or plan to be enrolled to attend an accredited U.S. college or university during the 2022 academic year as a full- or part-time, degree-seeking, first-year student
+- Plan to be enrolled or currently enrolled in an accredited U.S. college during the 2023-2024 academic year as either a full or part time degree seeking student

-- Complete the standard application information and assigned essay by the deadline
+- Complete the scholarship application by the deadline

 - One-time tuition scholarship with funding up to $10,000